santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 > For a more thorough introduction to Bézier curves, see [Freya Holmér’s excellent video.][11]
 > {{< youtube  aVwxzDHniEw >}}

-A cubic Bzier has two internal control points.
+A cubic Bézier has two internal control points.
 Both must lie on the line tangent to the corresponding endpoint, in order to enforce the given tangent constraint.
-That leaves merely the length the control arm (the signed distance from the endpoint to the control point along the tangent vector) as a free parameter.
+That leaves merely the length of the control arm (the signed distance from the endpoint to the control point along the tangent vector) as a free parameter.
 The new spline uses this simple function for the left control arm length, as a function of $\theta_0$ and $\theta_1$; the right arm is symmetrical: